 Yes you can make your own homemade lip scrubs.
 I'll show you how to make these exfoliating and moisturizing scrubs, along with an easy recipe.

-With regular exfoliating with this natural DIY beauty product, your lips will be healthy, smooth and soft.
+Exfoliating your lips with this natural DIY beauty product, will leave them healthy, smooth and soft.
 You'll have your best looking lips ever!

 Why Use Lip Scrubs?

-To keep your lips looking fresh and smooth, it is important to remove dead skin cells.
+To keep your lips looking fresh and smooth, it is important to remove dead skin cells with a lip exfoliator.
 When you exfoliate your lips with a gentle scrub, it will help keep them soft and moist.
 Dry lips are prone to chapping, cracking and peeling, which we don't want.

 When you apply lipstick, you'll be happy you avoided dry skin on your lips.
 Exfoliating starts you with a great canvas, that lipstick will last longer on!